abb-motors-and-generators/smart-sensor-api-client/use_case_5/README.md

 # Use Case 5: Request Measurement Data of an Asset

-With this use case, the measurement data can be fetched.
-You can get the latest measurement or also a series of measurement and plot them in time.
+With this use case, you can fetch measurement data from sensors.
+You can get the latest measurement or also a series of measurements and plot them in time.

 ## Plot History Measurement Data